 Many conventional and most organic paints need to have a first special first layer applied called a 'mist coat,' made up of paint diluted with water.
 This helps the top coat to bind with the plaster, but it's time consuming and messy.

-That's why we recommend Auro 524.
-Thanks to its special formulation, which includes the biogenic binding agent Repeblin, it binds perfectly to the plaster, just thin the first coat with up to 20% water and this will allow the plaster to soak in the paint properly.
-Once dry, apply a normal non watered down coat of the 524.
-It generally covers in just one coat (2 may be needed for the bolder colours)
+That's why we recommend Graphenstone Ecosphere.
+Thanks to its special formulation, it binds perfectly to the plaster, just thin the first coat with up to 15% water and this will allow the plaster to soak in the paint properly.
+Once dry, apply a normal non watered down coat.

 Painting Lime Plaster

-It can take over six months for the plaster to fully dry, but, if your paint is porous and breathable such as Auro 524 then you can paint much earlier, as the water vapour isn't sealed in.
+It can take over six months for the plaster to fully dry, but, if your paint is porous and breathable such as Graphenstone Ecosphere then you can paint much earlier, as the water vapour isn't sealed in.

-If you're painting lime plaster, Auro 524 is once again the best choice, as it is both fully breathable and emission-free, meaning there's no risk of a reaction between the chemicals in the paint and the drying plaster.
+If you're painting lime plaster, it's once again the best choice, as it is both fully breathable and emission-free, meaning there's no risk of a reaction between the chemicals in the paint and the drying plaster.

 Once you've chosen your paint, make sure you pick the right tools for the job.
 Since new plaster is a smooth, low-friction surface, a cheap or dilapidated roller can slip and cause an uneven finish.
 As you're applying the first coat, you may notice slight blemishes or bumps which weren't apparent on the raw plaster.